luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

-My notes being a new product that no-one yet owned, and it being exam season, I sold a couple of thousand euros worth of the stuff in the first month, so much that I flew to Japan for a month and Bolivia for three, enjoying myself and operated the website from coffee shops and hostels.
+My notes being a new product that no-one yet owned, and it being exam season, I sold a couple of thousand euros worth of the stuff in the first month, so much that I flew to Japan for a month and Bolivia for three, enjoying myself and operating the website from coffee shops and hostels.
 Sure, I paid Google a chunky proportion of my income, but I wouldn't have gotten any sales without advertising, so I was delighted with the partnership.